 Flagstaff is the cultural hub of northern Arizona, with a bustling music, art and entertainment scene, great restaurants and the best coffee shops south of Seattle.
 It is nestled at the base of the majestic San Francisco Peaks — about two hours north of Phoenix, 45 minutes from the red rocks of Sedona and 75 miles from the incomparable Grand Canyon.

-At 7,000 feet, Flagstaff enjoys four seasons.
-Winters average 108 inches of snow a year, yet the average annual days of sunshine is 288.
-In the summer, temperatures reach into the 80's, with warm days and cool nights.
+At 7000 feet (2100 meters), Flagstaff enjoys four seasons.
+Winters average 108 inches (2.7 meters) of snow a year, yet the average annual days of sunshine is 288.
+In the summer, temperatures reach into the 80s Fahrenheit, with warm days and cool nights.

 With over 200 student organizations, international students are bound to find one that meets their interest.
 Many organizations offer student excursions to nearby locations, such as the Grand Canyon and Lake Powell.
 There are also various organizations tailored for international students, including the International Club and the International Friends Club.
 In the International Friends Club, new international students are matched with current American students in order to make the transition and stay at NAU easier.